websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/implementing-a-new-api-with-rest-builder.md

 See the `rest-openapi.yaml` file you downloaded earlier for a complete reference.

-There's also a `Bar` object to show how you might do relationships: Bars are related to Foos in the sense that they are associated with a `fooId`.
+There's also a `Goo` object to show how you might do relationships: Goos are related to Foos in the sense that they are associated with a `fooId`.

 ## Run REST Builder